teclone/r-server/README.md

 Unlike in [express.js](https://expressjs.com/), parameter capturing sections are enclosed in curly braces `{}` and you are not prevented from using hyphen in your parameter names.

 It also supports chained routes through the `Router#route(url)` method.
 The callback method can be asynchronous or can return promises.

+It also allows you to set route base path that gets prepended to all route urls and middleware urls.

+**Note that route urls can only be string patterns, and not regex objects**.

 **Usage Example**: